 Fifth 'sabotage' patient dies in British hospital

-Two more patients have died at a British hospital where detectives fear saline solution was deliberately contaminated with insulin, taking the death toll so far to five, police said Thursday.
+Police questioned a 27-year-old nurse Friday after a fifth patient died at a British hospital where detectives fear saline solution was deliberately contaminated with insulin.

-Police arrested a 27-year-old nurse Wednesday on suspicion of murder over the deaths of the three other patients given the contaminated solution at Stepping Hill Hospital in Stockport, outside Manchester in northwest England.
+Police arrested Rebecca Leighton Wednesday on suspicion of murder over the deaths of three patients given the contaminated solution at Stepping Hill Hospital in Stockport, outside Manchester in northwest England.